-Find out if the advice you received was right for you, and what to do if you think it wasn’t.
+Find out if the advice you received is right for you, and what to do if you think it wasn’t.
+If you received unsuitable advice you could be entitled to compensation.

 What to do if you received advice about transferring your defined benefit pension

-- you have transferred out of a defined benefit pension scheme since April 2015
+• you transferred out of a defined benefit pension scheme after April 2015

 In the DB scheme, you could have chosen to give up some of the income so that you could receive a tax-free lump sum.
 In the DC scheme, you can choose how to use the pot for allowable tax-free lump sums and retirement income.
 You may have already accessed your pot.
 But unless you choose to buy a guaranteed lifetime income, known as an annuity, there are no guarantees that your pension pot will let you maintain your chosen income for the rest of your life.
 This is because the value of your pension pot is affected by changes in the value of the assets you invest in – such as shares, bonds and property – and it moves up and down in value.